Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Related Work

-\paragraph{Mechanisms to Promote Cooperation under Social Dilemma and the role of Information Modulariotn} A significant body of literature has examined mechanisms that influence cooperation in strategic interactions involving social dilemmas.
-Reputation and reciprocity are well-established factors, with interventions that establish and reinforce them consistently promoting cooperative behavior \cite{xia2023reputation, baker2014paying}.
+A significant body of literature has examined mechanisms that influence cooperation in strategic interactions involving social dilemmas.
+Reputation and reciprocity are well-established factors, with interventions that establish and reinforce them consistently promoting cooperative behavior \cite{xia2023reputation, baker2014paying, plaunt2020follower}.
 Punishment and reward systems have also proven effective, deterring defection while incentivizing prosocial actions \cite{balliet2011reward, sasaki2015voluntary}.
 Additionally, the structure of interaction networks plays a crucial role, either by identifying network characteristics that support cooperation \cite{perc2017statistical, santos2006graph, gianetto2013catalysts,gianetto2016sparse} or by examining how changes in the network structure over time can influence cooperation \cite{jain2001model, fehl2011co}.

 While these factors are effective in fostering cooperation, many require extended periods of interaction to yield results (e.g., promoting cooperation through the emergence of new norms or conventions) or rely on interventions that contradict agents' autonomy (e.g., top-down approaches that alter network structure \cite{mckee2023scaffolding, anastassacos2020partner}).
 Another influential factor is the extent to which agents can observe others’ behaviors, and recall historical information \cite{stewart2016small, bradley2018does}.
-In this work, we focus on this factor as our intervention mechanism, where the RL agent dynamically modulates the level of information available to LLM agents—specifically through adjustments in observation and recall, in order to increase the overall cooperation rate.
+In this work, we focus on this factor as our intervention mechanism, where the RL agent dynamically modulates the level of information available to LLM agents, specifically through adjustments in observation and recall, in order to increase the overall cooperation rate.

-\paragraph{LLMs and Strategic Decision Making} Recent studies reveal that large language models (LLMs) are capable of handling basic economic and game-theoretic scenarios \cite{brookins2023playing, chen2023emergence, phelps2023investigating, akata2023playing}, yet their decision-making processes are often unclear and they seem to struggle with belief refinement \cite{fan2024can}.
-When these models are evaluated as substitutes for human agents, the results frequently diverge from the predictions of both rational choice theory and behavioral economics, raising questions about their cognitive fidelity \cite{kitadai2023toward, zhang2024llm, guo2023gpt, mei2024turing}.
-This has sparked a debate on the most appropriate methods for evaluating these models \cite{xu2023magic, duan2024gtbench}, particularly in terms of their alignment with human-like reasoning.
-Nonetheless, there is growing optimism about their potential to simulate human thought and behavior, as ongoing advancements continue to enhance their ability to replicate complex cognitive processes. \cite{aher2022using, horton2023large, argyle2023out, mei2024turing, manning2024automated}.